bramtayl/Justly/README.md

 You can use any of the instruments included with [MuseScore soundfont](https://ftp.osuosl.org/pub/musescore/soundfont/MuseScore_General/).

-### Chords, Notes, and Percussions
+### Chords, pitched notes, and uunpitched notes

-# TODO: add examples for each field

-In Justly, there are three units: "chords", "notes", and "percussions".
+In Justly, there are three units: a "chord", a "pitched note", and an "unpitched note".
-A chord is a set of notes and percussions that begin playing simulataneously.
+A chord is a set of pitched and unpitched notes that begin playing simulataneously.
-Notes have a pitch, while percussions do not.

 Chords have the following fields, each corresponding to a column:

-- "Instrument": If not empty, changes the default instrument for notes (see below).
+- "Instrument": If not empty, changes the default instrument for pitched notes (see below).
-- "Percussion set": If not empty, changes the default percussion set for percussions (see below).
+- "Percussion set": If not empty, changes the default percussion set for unpitched notes (see below).
-- "Percussion instrument": If not empty, changes the default percussion instrument for percusions (see below).
+- "Percussion instrument": If not empty, changes the default percussion instrument for unpitched notes (see below).
 - "Interval": The modulation of the current key.
 Changing the interval of a chord changes the key of all future chords.
 - "Beats": The number of beats until the next chord starts.
 - "Velocity ratio": Multiplies the current velocity by this ratio.
 Changing the velocity ratio of a chord changes the velocity of all future chords.
 - "Tempo ratio": Multiplies the current tempo by this ratio.
 Changing the tempo ratio of a chord changes the tempo of all future chords.
 - "Words": text associated with the chord.
-- "Notes": the number of notes
+- "Pitched notes": the number of pitched notes
-- "Percussions": the number of percussions
+- "Unpitched notes": the number of unpitched notes

-Notes and percussions both have the following fields:
+Both kinds of notes both have the following fields:

-- "Beats": When the chord starts, each note/percussion in the chord will play for its number of beats.
+- "Beats": When the chord starts, each note in the chord will play for its number of beats.
-- "Velocity ratio": Multiplies the note/percussion velocity by this ratio.
-Changing the velocity ratio of a note/percussion does not change the current velocity.
+- "Velocity ratio": Multiplies the note velocity by this ratio.
+Changing the velocity ratio of a note does not change the current velocity.

-Notes have the following additional fields.
+Pitched notes have the following additional fields.

-- "Instrument": The instrument of the note.
+- "Instrument": The instrument of the pitched note.
 If empty, Justly will use the default instrument for the chord (see above).
-- "Words": text associated with the note.
+- "Words": text associated with the pitched note.

-On the other hand, percussions have the following additional fields.
+On the other hand, unpitched notes have the following additional fields.

 - "Percussion set": A set of percussion instruments.
 If empty, Justly will use the default percussion set for the chord (see above).
 - "Percussion instrument": The instrument in the percussion set.
 If empty, Justly will use the default percussion instrument for the chord (see above).